 Fairmont is a medium-sized city located in the state of West Virginia.
 With a population of 18,622 people and 11 constituent neighborhoods, Fairmont is the seventh largest community in West Virginia.

-Unlike some cities, Fairmont isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fairmont are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairmont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fairmont is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Fairmont who work in office and administrative support (14.20%), food service (10.36%), and sales jobs (10.17%).

 Also of interest is that Fairmont has more people living here who work in computers and math than 95% of the places in the US.